timacdonald/log-fake/readme.md

 Log::stack(['stderr', 'single'])->assertNotLogged('info');

 /*
- * With a callback you can assert that a specific message and/or context was not logged...
+ * With a closure you can assert that a specific message and/or context was not logged...
  */

  // default channel...